For the love of entertainment

 Get ready.
 Things are about to get a little brutal.
 Just like the Best Actor race in the 2000s, we have a lot of big contenders here.
 Upsets galore are coming.
 The top 7 actors here gave incredible, mostly iconic performances.
 Turns out the 80s were a fine decade for leading performances, because you may remember that we also had an unusually competitive race among the Best Actresses as well.
 That always makes things so much more interesting.

-Once again, I must remind you that in trying to determine the best leading actor of the 80s, I have decided to limit myself only to the men who won an Academy Award for Best Actor between the years of 1980 and 1989.
-It makes things easier.
-I may comment on snubs when appropriate, and I’ll declare who I thought should have won in each year, but that cannot have an impact on the final ranking.
+Once again, I must remind you that I may comment on snubs when appropriate, and I’ll declare who I thought should have won in each year, but that cannot have an impact on the final ranking.

-Like Katharine Hepburn over in the Best Actress category, a lot of Henry Fonda’s performance in this movie comes down to being an adorable elder.
-Fonda also had the added benefit of being the perfect candidate for a lifetime achievement Oscar–meaning that after a respected career churning out classic performances in films like Twelve Angry Men and The Grapes of Wrath, Fonda had yet to actually win an Academy Award.
+Like Katharine Hepburn over in the Best Actress category, a lot of Fonda’s performance in this comes down to being an adorable elder.
+Like Newman, Fonda was also a perfect candidate for a lifetime achievement Oscar–after a respected career in films like Twelve Angry Men and The Grapes of Wrath, Fonda had yet to win an Oscar.
 On Golden Pond was his last shot for Academy voters to make it right.
 In fact, he was unable to attend the ceremony because he had fallen ill, and daughter Jane Fonda had to accept on his behalf.
-It turned out to be one of the most heartfelt moments in Academy Awards history.
 Anyway, as one half of an adorable older couple going for one last summer trip, Fonda really was quite charming as the fusty old father.
-The role may not have enough heft to carry it far in this ranking, but in the end he deserved his trophy.
+His chemistry with Hepburn is divine and really makes you think they’re a couple with shared history,

 Robert Duvall hasn’t always taken on subdued roles.
 He is, after all, the actor who gave us the line “I love the smell of napalm in the morning.”
 And yet, his quiet roles are the ones I remember best (the subdued dignity of Tom Hagen in The Godfather comes immediately to mind).
 That’s the Duvall on display here as an alcoholic former country music singer.
 He does a lot just by staring in Tender Mercies, but in a decade as competitive as this it would have helped to be a little bit showier.
 The top seven mostly manage the subtleties of each moment while adding a dash of fireworks.
 Credit where it’s due, though: this is a spectacular, lived-in performance.